GabrielMoreau/uvmat-doc/help/README.md

 Open again the interface, and consider the previous civ2 result as the prior guess civ1, and select the option civ3 in the checkbox which now appears in the panel civ2.
 The result will be put in a new NetCDF file, but still labelled as Civ2 field.

-### 11.6 Stereoscopic 3C PIV #sec11.6
+### 11.6 Stereoscopic 3C PIV

 To obtain the three velocity components in a plane with stereoscopic PIV, use the following procedure:

 * Install two cameras viewing a common field with angle about 45 ° on each side.
   A system of titled objective lenses (Sheimpflug) allows to optimize the focus in the whole image.
-* Make a careful geometric calibration, by taking the images of a grid positioned in the plane of the laser sheet used for particle illumination, as described in section [#GeometryCalib section 6].
+* Make a careful geometric calibration, by taking the images of a grid positioned in the plane of the laser sheet used for particle illumination, as described in section [section 8](#8-geometric-calibration).
   This calibration model is valid in air or with an interface air-water perpendicular to the line of sight for each camera.
   Otherwise, the calibration problem is more complex.
 * Perform usual PIV for each image series.